anilabhadatta/educative.io_scraper/README.md

       pip3 install -r requirements.txt

-### Step 4: Open two terminals and run the following commands.
+### Step 4: Open up two terminals and run the following commands.
       python3 chromedriver.py
       python3 educative_scraper.py

-### Step 5: Create a config by entering 1 and provide the urls.txt file path and course-save folder path.
-      (For more info refer, "How to use the Scraper?" above)
+### Step 5: Refer, "How to use the Scraper?" above.

-### Step 6 (Optional): To build the educative-viewer using pyinstaller:
+## To build the educative-viewer using pyinstaller:

 #### Install the pyinstaller package and run the following commands.